pic

 Implications

-The strategy of parallelizing code at the top level has significant implications for writing programs.
-This is especially the case when the code will eventually be applied to multiple objects.
-It suggests that we should start by writing code for a single object, without considering parallelization.
-Once the single-case code is thoroughly optimized, parallel execution can be seamlessly integrated at the highest level.
-The approach not only improves performance, but also simplifies the coding process by streamlining the debugging and testing of code.
+The strategy of parallelizing code at the highest possible level has significant implications for program design, particularly when the program will eventually be applied to multiple independent objects.
+It suggests a practical guideline: start by implementing the code for a single object, without introducing parallelism.
+After thoroughly optimizing the single-case code, parallel execution can then be seamlessly integrated at the top level.
+The approach not only improves performance, but also simplifies the development by making debugging and testing more straightforward.

 The Importance of Work Distribution

-Multithreading performance is influenced by the balance of computational workload across iterations.
-The @threads macro is highly effective when each iteration requires a roughly equal processing time.
-This is because the tasks spawned will comprise an equal amount of iterations.
-However, scenarios with varying computational effort can pose significant challenges.
-In those cases, some threads may remain idle, while others will be heavily loaded.
-This may dramatically reduce the potential performance gains of parallel processing.
+Multithreading performance is heavily influenced by how evenly the computational workload is distributed across iterations.
+The @threads macro is highly effective when each iteration requires roughly equal processing time, since the tasks it spawns will contain an equal amount of iterations.
+However, scenarios with uneven computational effort can pose significant challenges.
+In such cases, some threads may remain idle while others are heavily loaded, dramatically reducing the potential performance gains of parallel processing.

 x = rand(10_000_000)